My Child is Trying Hard at School, but still Falling Behind

 One child described her experience as “smart but feeling dumb“.

-It doesn’t take long before they start to realise what is happening, their self belief starts to drop, and they lose interest in going to school.
+You may have noticed your child is starting to realise what is happening.
+Perhaps their self belief is dropping, and they are losing interest in going to school.

 Before we jump to conclusions, it can help to step back and look at the bigger picture.